gottacatchenall/ms_neutral_landscapes_jl/README.md

 # Introduction

-- what are neutral landsacpes
+- what are neutral landscapes

 Neutral landscapes are increasingly used in ecological and evolutionary studies to provide a null expectation spatial variation of some measurement.

+Different properties of landscapes (elevation, land cover, temperature) vary across space in non-random ways.
+Tobler's law of
+geography: "everything is related to everything else, but near things are more related than distant things"

-Originally based around methods for simulating spatially autocorrelated data [@Gardner1987NeuMod; @Milne1992SpaAgg].
+Originally based around methods for simulating spatially auto-correlated data [@Gardner1987NeuMod; @Milne1992SpaAgg].

-whawt is spaital autocorrelation

-they have seen use in a wide range of fields in ecology and evolution: from landscape genetics [@Storfer2007PutLan], to landscape and spatial ecology [@Tinker2004HisRan; @Remmel2013CatCla], and biogeography [@Albert2017BarDis].
+they have seen use in a wide range of fields in ecology and evolution: from landscape genetics [@Storfer2007PutLan], to spatial ecology [@Tinker2004HisRan; @Remmel2013CatCla], and biogeography [@Albert2017BarDis].

- The two most popular libraries used to simulate neutral landscapes are `NLMR` in (the `R` language) [@Sciaini2018NlmLan] and `NLMpy` [in Python; @Etherington2015NlmPyt].
-Here we present `NeutralLandscapes.jl`, a package for neutral landscape simulation in the `Julia` language.
-So, why another package?
+The two most popular libraries used to generate neutral landscapes are `NLMR` in (the `R` language) [@Sciaini2018NlmLan] and `NLMpy` [in Python; @Etherington2015NlmPyt].
+Here we present `NeutralLandscapes.jl`, a new package for neutral landscape simulation in the `Julia` language.
+So, why create another package?

 Here we demonstrate that `NeutralLandscapes.jl` is orders of magnitude faster than previous neutral landscape packages.

 In addition, `NeutralLandscapes.jl` implements several novel methods for simulating environmental change with temporal variation.
 As biodiversity science becomes increasingly concerned with temporal change and its consequences, its clear there is a gap in methodology in generating neutral landscapes that change over time.
-Our model allows users to simulate time-series of any `NeutralLandscape` layer, and which produce an arbitrary distribution of change across every spatial cell, with provided levels of spatial and temporal autocorrelation.
+Our model allows users to simulate time-series of any `NeutralLandscape` layer, and which can produce an arbitrary distribution of change across every spatial cell, with provided levels of spatial and temporal autocorrelation.